Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Problem Setup and Valid Adjustment Sets for WCDE

-Under the assumption of \emph{causal sufficiency} (no unmeasured confounding), d-separation perfectly captures the conditional independencies in the joint distribution through the \textit{Markov property}: if $\Z$ d-separates $\X$ from $\Y$ in $\mathcal{G}$, then $\X \perp\!\!\!\perp \Y \mid \Z$ in all distributions that are Markov with respect to $\mathcal G$.
+The \textit{d-separation} (Def.~\ref{def:d-separation}) criterion formally characterizes conditional independence relationships implied by the graph structure.
+Under the assumption of \emph{causal sufficiency} (no unmeasured confounding), d-separation perfectly captures the conditional independencies in the joint distribution through the \textit{Markov property}: if $\Z$ d-separates $\X$ from $\Y$ in $\mathcal{G}$ (i.e., $\X \perp\!\!\!\perp_{\mathcal{G}} \Y \mid \Z$), then $\X \perp\!\!\!\perp \Y \mid \Z$ in all distributions that are Markov with respect to $\mathcal G$.
 This Markov property implies two key consequences.
 First, the joint distribution factorizes as: $P(X_1,\ldots,X_d) = \prod_{j=1}^d P(X_j \mid \Pa(X_j))$ where each component represents the conditional distribution of a variable given its direct causes.
-Second, it yields the \textit{local Markov property} that each variable is conditionally independent of its non-descendant non-parents given its parents:

-where $\ND(X_j)$ denotes the non-descendants of $X_j$.
+Second, it yields the \textit{local Markov property} that each variable is conditionally independent of its non-descendant non-parents given its parents: where $\ND(X_j)$ denotes the non-descendants of $X_j$.
 These properties form the foundation for deriving identifiability conditions for causal effects in the presence of mediator-confounder relationships.

-\paragraph{Weighted Controlled Direct Effect} Consider a DAG $\mathcal{G}=(\V,\mathbf{E})$ representing a structural causal model, where we focus on estimating $\WCDE$ of a binary treatment variable $A\in \V$ with values $\{a,a^*\}$ (treatment vs. control) on an outcome $Y\in \V$.
-The $\WCDE$ captures the controlled direct effect while accounting for mediator-confounder interactions through simple weighting.
+\textbf{Weighted Controlled Direct Effect\;\;} Consider a DAG $\mathcal{G}=(\V,\mathbf{E})$ representing a structural causal model.
+We focus on estimating WCDE of a binary treatment variable $A\in \V$ with values $\{a,a^*\}$ (treatment vs. control) on an outcome $Y\in \V$.